devglrd/express-api-with-react-front/README.md

 This is a express REST api for author and post

-Express - MongoDB for the back-end
+L'api est réalisé avec une base de donnée mongoDB et express

-React.js for the front end
+React.js pour le front end

 React.js is in the client/ folder